tapzx2/digital-garden/content/How to Get Men's Pants for Dancing.md

   - swing
   - public
 ---
 I'm very fortunate that swing and tango pants share a similar style.
 This has been a literally years long process to find pants for dancing that look good and fit right.
 Hoping this will save someone else some pain.
-If you just want the bullet points, go to the [[Men's Pants for Dancing#Conclusion aka TL;DR Get Pants Made|TL;DR]].
+If you just want the bullet points, go to the [[How to Get Men's Pants for Dancing#Conclusion aka TL;DR Get Pants Made|TL;DR]].
 ## Where's the Waist
 Clothes come standard.
 Bodies do not.